 If you are unable to choose between any of the above recognized forms, then perhaps you could try to adopt International English.
 Though there is no standard definition of what International English entails, the idea is to develop a neutral language that is free of any cultural references with a spelling system that mixes both American and British forms so as to avoid alienating anyone.

 No matter which type of English you choose, bear in mind that different markets use different systems of measurement.
 In particular, the US uses the imperial system, whereas UK English uses both imperial and metric systems.
-You should keep this in mind when localizing your content for a specific market.
+You should keep this in mind whether it is a website translation or a localization project for a specific market.

 At Acolad, we work with a team of experts who can localize your content for almost any market.
 Our translators have all been extensively trained and translate exclusively into their native language, so they are ready to handle your requests for either American or British English!